 Physical Therapy Assistant*

-*Program flow sheets may require more or less than 30 credits per academic year.
+*Individual program flow sheets may require more or less than 30 credits per academic year.
 Credits transferred into Bay State College will impact the total number of credits required to complete most programs.

 Evening Division Students: